JuliaGraphics/Luxor.jl/README.md

 Polygons can be simplified using the Douglas-Peucker algorithm (non-recursive version):

 - `simplify(polygon, tolerance)` to delete points from an array of Points within the tolerance provided

+- `isinside(point, polygon)` returns true if the point is inside the polygon

 #### Styles